Abraham Lincoln: Prairie lawyer

 Lincoln was admitted to the Illinois bar on September 9, 1836.
 He moved to Springfield and began to practice law under John T. Stuart, Mary Todd's cousin.
 He partnered for several years with Stephen T. Logan and, in 1844, began his practice with William Herndon.

 In his Springfield practice, according to Donald, Lincoln handled "virtually every kind of business that could come before a prairie lawyer".
 He dealt with many transportation cases in the midst of the nation's western expansion, particularly river barge conflicts under the new railroad bridges.
-In 1849 he received a patent for a flotation device for the movement of riverboats in shallow water and Lincoln initially favored riverboat legal interests, but he represented whoever hired him.
+In 1849 he received a patent for a flotation device for the movement of riverboats in shallow water.
+His patent was never commercialized, but it made Lincoln the only president to hold a patent.
+Lincoln initially favored riverboat legal interests, but he represented whoever hired him.

 He represented a bridge company against a riverboat company in Hurd v.
 Rock Island Bridge Company, a landmark case involving a canal boat that sank after hitting a bridge.
-His patent was never commercialized, but it made Lincoln the only president to hold a patent.
 Lincoln appeared before the Illinois Supreme Court in 411 cases.
 From 1853 to 1860, one of his largest clients was the Illinois Central Railroad, which Lincoln successfully sued to recover his legal fees.

 Lincoln represented William "Duff" Armstrong in his 1858 trial for the murder of James Preston Metzker.
 The case is famous for Lincoln's use of a fact established by judicial notice to challenge the credibility of an eyewitness.
 After a witness testified to seeing the crime in the moonlight, Lincoln produced a Farmers' Almanac showing the Moon was at a low angle, drastically reducing visibility.
 Armstrong was acquitted.
 In an 1859 murder case, he defended "Peachy" Quinn Harrison, the grandson of Peter Cartwright, Lincoln's political opponent.
 Harrison was charged with the murder of Greek Crafton who, according to Cartwright, said as he lay dying that he had "brought it upon myself" and that he forgave Harrison.
 Lincoln angrily protested the judge's initial decision to exclude Cartwright's claim as hearsay.
 Lincoln argued that the testimony involved a dying declaration and so was not subject to the hearsay rule.
 Instead of holding Lincoln in contempt of court as expected, the judge, a Democrat, admitted the testimony into evidence, resulting in Harrison's acquittal.